vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 *visargāntadaśāveśācchāktānubhavapūrvakam* /

-The Dīexplains this obscure stanza as follows.
+The Dī explains this obscure stanza as follows.
 Consciousness here is, in fact, the *kuṇḍ alinī* , which ascends following the path of the *suṣumnā* along which are tiered twelve subtle centres \( *granthi* \) *—* the usual six *cakras* and six “knots” placed between them *—* and goes up to a center called *ṣ o ḍ aśānta* \(“end of sixteen”\), probably to be imagined as sixteen fi ngers-breadths above the head.
 This ascending energy within the body of the adept, being Consciousness, is luminous; it fl ashes forth.
 The same movement was described previously in chapter 2, *śl* .
 71 of the YH: “Shining like ten million fl ashes of lightning, . . . she attaches herself to the maṇḍ ala of the moon of the inner sky”.
 This was said above about the inner ascent of the *śrīvidyā* ; the same experience is taking place here.
 Here the maṇḍ ala of the moon is not mentioned, but with sixteen being a lunar number, 43 the *ṣ o ḍ aśānta* is also a “lunar” center.
 This ascent is described as “going up to the *visarga, * ” because the *visarga* is the sixteenth “vowel” of the Sanskrit alphabet; saying *visarga* is therefore equal to saying “sixteen.”

 While performing this worship, the adept is to cause his *kuṇḍ alinī* to go up to this center.
 This is one of the cases in which a yogic process is to take place during a ritual action.
 As we know, in Tantra, yoga and rites cannot be entirely separated; they are two aspects of the total, both bodily and mental, active experience of ritual.